 Claim costs and insurable earnings for workers covered are reviewed over a historical period to establish an employer's experience record based on accident trends.
 The first three of the previous four years are used as the experience period.
-The payments for severe injuries are limited to \$75,000 and fatalities are also valued at \$75,000 to provide appropriate insurance protection.
-Claims accepted for COVID-19 from the accident years 2020, 2021, and 2022 will be excluded.
+The payments for severe injuries are limited to \$77,500 and fatalities are also valued at \$77,500 to provide appropriate insurance protection.
+Claims accepted for COVID-19 from the accident years 2020, 2021, and 2022 are excluded.